tree0flife/Section-9-SIEM/README.md

 Things to work on:

 Ryan
-  - Check how many packages are being recieved in case the client lost connection
-    - check # of packages
-    - get timestamps and name accordingly
+  - Get timestamps and name accordingly
   - Error checking
     - If file is a proper zip file
-    - If there are error creating or opening the file
-  - Create user authentication system (find secure way)
-  - Organize filesystem to extract zip into each user's file
   - [ CLIENT-SIDE ]Make sure the authentication is enrypted over the network

 Stefan